Bloom’s Taxonomy is a classification framework for the skills required to achieve a set of educational objectives.

 This disruptive education methodology serves as the perfect companion in a student’s evolution towards attaining higher-order cognitive processes, such as creating something new.

-In this article, we will delve deeper into the definition of Bloom’s Taxonomy, its objectives, and its levels.
 We will also explore its practical applications, allowing you to assess whether integrating it into your educational strategies is beneficial.

 What is Bloom’s Taxonomy?